charlesll/rampy/_sources/machinelearning.rst.txt

 Machine learning classification
 -------------------------------

-Based on a set of spectra and their labels, the ``rampy.ml_classification`` module allows you to perform a classification of the spectra using a supervised ML algorithm.
+Based on a set of spectra and their labels, the ``rampy.mlclassificator`` class allows you to perform a classification of the spectra using a supervised ML algorithm.
 The class will take care of splitting the data into training and test sets, scaling the data, and training the model.
 You can then use the trained model to predict the labels of new spectra.

-.. autoclass:: rampy.ml_classification
+.. autoclass:: rampy.mlclassificator
    :members:
    :undoc-members:
    :show-inheritance: